randyawuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes the owner of the file hello to betty 4-empty creates an empty file hello
-5-execute adds execute permission to the owner of the file hello
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adss execute permission to the owner and group owner, and ready permission to others, to the file hello